 If you failed to enter things correctly you will see the following warning.

 If you did everything right the App installer will pop-up ready for you to test Add it to your Teams.
 Before you click add, review the information about the about.
-You will see how the information was used from above.
+You will see on how the information was used from above.

 After the App install it will load the Learning Pathways Portal if it works.